 Perhaps the biggest health benefit of a standing desk is that you’re not sitting!

 The difference in calories burned between a job in which you’re on your feet, and one in which you’re sitting is highlighted is dramatic.
-Studies that show agricultural workers can burn 1,000 more calories per day than desk workers .
+Studies show that agricultural workers can burn 1,000 more calories per day than desk workers .

 Studies looking at data taken from over 1 million people revealed that the more sedentary your lifestyle, the more likely it is that you will die early.